Abhipanda4/RQs_in_Regex_Graphs/README.md

 ## Regular Path Queries Using Monte Carlo Framework
-This work tries to optimize regular expression queries based on a data graph by calculating a partial index based on Monte carlo sampling.
+This work tries to optimize regular expression queries based on a data graph by calculating a partial index using Monte carlo sampling.

 A data graph is a collection of nodes and edges.
 For this work, the synthetic graphs considered have the following characterstics:
 1. Each node is represented by a set of 6 attrbutes: